 Pink like Qajar roses

-Pink like the roses ever-present in the decorations of Qajar-era buildings like the beautiful Nasir al Molk mosque in Shiraz.
+Pink like the roses ever-present in the decorations of Qajar-era buildings like the beautiful Nasir al Molk mosque, one of the best things to do in Shiraz.

 Gold like opulence